English Language Liturgical Consultation: New Zealand

-In 1984 the New Zealand Roman Catholic Bishops permitted and encouraged the use of the ELLC version of the Lord's Prayer in all dioceses except that of Christchurch.
+In 1984, the New Zealand Catholic Bishops' Conference permitted and encouraged the use of the ELLC version of the Lord's Prayer in all dioceses except that of Christchurch.
 With the introduction of the Third Roman Missal, the ELLC version of the Lord's Prayer was not recognised and so had to be changed back to the traditional text.
 However, the ELLC version is still permitted to be used outside Mass.